 Harry was pacing back and forth in the tiny tent when he noticed a flicker of black from the parchment.
 He quickly ran over to the parchment, calling for Hermione as he went, and read Draco's new message.

 "What is it?"
-Hermione asked, getting up from where she had been sitting aimlessly on her bed and joining Harry at the small table.
+Hermione asked, getting up and joining Harry at the small table.

 "The second baby has a deformed leg; Draco said it's Ron's fault," Harry answered, still in disbelief as he silently read the parchment a second and then a third time, before it blanked itself.
 He reopened the ink and dipped his quill in, preparing to write back, but then he paused as he realized he didn't know what to write.